Find a tyre

 ATS Euromaster recommends having your wheels checked or balanced every 10,000 miles or after suffering an impact from a kerb or pothole.
 We use the latest technology in centres to ensure wheels are balanced as accurately as possible to the nearest gram.

 We make sure every new tyre bought at ATS Euromaster is balanced properly before you leave.
-See all our available tyres.

 An imbalanced wheel can cause a number of changes to your car’s characteristics, most of which are easy to spot.
 These changes can include:

 - Increased wear to suspension components & tyres

 - Vibration through the steering wheel (most commonly at motorway speeds)

 What causes wheel imbalance?

 Loss of wheel weights is the primary cause of poorly balanced wheels because it means that the wheels no longer have an even weight distribution.
 Wheel weights can become lost from a sudden impact on the wheel, this is often enough to knock the weights out of place, and lose their balance.